mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-[ChunkDetail](#T-ParquetClassLibrary-Maps-ChunkDetail 'ParquetClassLibrary.Maps.ChunkDetail')s that can generate parquets to compose a [MapRegion](#T-ParquetClassLibrary-Maps-MapRegion 'ParquetClassLibrary.Maps.MapRegion').
+[ChunkDetail](#T-ParquetClassLibrary-Maps-ChunkDetail 'ParquetClassLibrary.Maps.ChunkDetail')s that can generate parquets to compose a [MapRegionModel](#T-ParquetClassLibrary-Maps-MapRegionModel 'ParquetClassLibrary.Maps.MapRegionModel').

 <a name='P-ParquetClassLibrary-Maps-MapRegionSketch-DimensionsInChunks'></a>
 ### DimensionsInChunks `property`